 We provide Notary Public services directly from our Bournemouth office and when combined with our professional translation services, this enables us to deliver documents that you can use in the country of your choice and all at a great price with all the guarantees of a real business with insurances.

 Notary Public Direct Number: 01202 375 002

-Our head office in Bournemouth provides Public Notary services including notarised translations and Apostille documents to all local areas directly including Bournemouth, Poole, Christchurch, Dorchester and the rest of Dorset but we also privide service to Hampshire, Wiltshire and the Isle of Wight.
+Our head office in Bournemouth provides Public Notary services including notarised translations and Apostille documents to all local areas directly including Bournemouth, Christchurch, Poole (the BCP council area), Dorchester and the rest of Dorset but we also privide service to Hampshire, Wiltshire and the Isle of Wight.
 If you're local, why no pop into our office and talk to us in person, otherwise give us a call or send and email and we'll be happy to help.
 We can directly notarise French, Italian, Spanish, Romanian and Moldovan documents.

 What is a notary public and what do they do?

 Notaries's work has been of great significance since Roman times.
 The Romano-canonical procedure was a written procedure; it placed importance on written evidence.
 The canonical procedure could ask for a notarised records of the deposition.
 This was dispatched in due course to the trial court.
 Notaries were considered to be providing the most authoritative (which could not be contested) form of written evidence.
 Therefore notaries became a central element in the formal procedure used in the court.
 Furthermore this lead to the use of notaries by private individuals in trying to ensure the contract was enforceable (if notarised) and in securing proof that it existed.
 Therefore the best evidence available to them was a notarised contract ( similarly this was extended to other types of translations)